Execution Bridge, Ghent

-The Execution Bridge (or Decapitation Bridge: in Flemish Onthoofdingsbrug or Hoofdbrug) is a bridge and former public execution location in Ghent, Belgium.
-It is located beside the city's Gravensteen Castle, crossing a branch of the Leie (river) which here forms a moat for the castle.
+The Execution Bridge or Decapitation Bridge (Dutch: Onthoofdingsbrug or Hoofdbrug) is a bridge and former public execution location in Ghent, Belgium.
+It is located beside the city's Gravensteen Castle, crossing a branch of the Leie river, which forms a moat for the castle there.
 The bridge is a well loved tourist destination.

 History

-Since 1371 or earlier murderers and rapists have been executed by decapitation on the medieval stone bridge.
+From 1371 or earlier, murderers and rapists were executed by decapitation on the medieval stone bridge.
 The most recent recorded execution took place in 1585.
-Till 1799 the bridge was decorated with the statues of two figures, recalling an oft-repeated legend.
+Until 1799, the bridge was decorated with the statues of two figures, recalling an oft-repeated legend: